L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ]
 ```

-Mappings can also specify transformations, default values, and optional properties.
+Mappings can also specify transformations, default values, and optional propeReal-Time Intelligencees.
 When authored via KQL, these mappings can be version-controlled, included in deployment scripts, or parameterized via DevOps pipelines.

 ---